dbachm/epub-compress/README.md

 ```
 ERROR: unzip (returned 9)
 ```
-check epub with calibre (edit Book), fix errors there and save book, this
+Check epub with calibre (edit Book), fix errors there and save book, try again (which fixed it for me).